 You can also check the map to see the use of different plugs and sockets in the world.

-If the local voltage is less than that in your own country, you need a voltage converter as well.
+If the local voltage is 110 V, you need a voltage converter.
 Some say you can carefully try to use your appliances in Saudi Arabia without a converter.
 Most likely they won't be damaged, but may not function optimally.
-If you don't want to take any chances, use a converter.
-You can also consider a combined power plug adapter/voltage converter.
+If you don't want to take any chances, use a voltage converter in Saudi Arabia.
+You can find voltage converters at Amazon.

 To be sure, check the label on the appliance.
 Some appliances never need a converter.
 If the label states 'INPUT: 100-240V, 50/60 Hz' the appliance can be used in all countries in the world.
 This is common for chargers of tablets/laptops, photo cameras, cell phones, toothbrushes, etc.